Kazuki-tam/shopify-quick-theme/README.md

 ## Features

 - Abstracting Shopify CLI command
-- Bundle files with webpack
+- Bundle TS files with Rspack
 - Transpile SCSS to CSS with dart-sass
 - Lint TS files with ESLint
 - Lint SCSS files with Stylelint
 - Format code with prettier
 - Built-in test runner with Jest and Playwright
-- Creating SVG sprites

 ## Requirements